Lil Nas X talks 'SNL' wardrobe malfunction: "I was like, 'Please God, no!'"

-Lil Nas X has spoken about the unfortunate wardrobe malfunction he suffered while performing on Saturday Night Live last weekend.
+Lil Nas X has spoken about the unfortunate wardrobe malfunction he suffered on Saturday Night Live last weekend.

 The rapper performed his single ‘Montero (Call Me By Your Name)’ while appearing as SNL‘s musical guest on Saturday (May 22), and at one point ripped his leather trousers as he gyrated around a pole.